MarioLange1983/FanticAnalyzer/README.md

 *   **GitHub Update Integration:** Automatically checks for new releases on startup and notifies you with a direct link to the release page.
 *   **Multi-Motorcycle Support:** Service records, wheel/tire specs, and technical data are stored independently for every motorcycle based on its unique VIN.
 *   **Intelligent UI Layouts:** Adaptive dashboard layout that scales based on device orientation and screen size.

-### Altitude Data in CSV Log
-- **Detailed Altitude Tracking**: The application now records and exports altitude data (height above sea level) from GPS in the live CSV log.

 ## ⛓️ Service Interval Logic